Madara-a11y/AI-Final-Year-Project/AI for Artificial, Intelligent Game Components - README.md

 # AI for Artificial, Intelligent Game Opponents

 ## Overview
-This project explores the development of artificial intelligence techniques for creating intelligent game-playing opponents.
-The goal is to design and implement AI agents that can adapt, learn, and respond strategically to player actions, enhancing gameplay experience and realism.
+This project explores the development of artificial intelligence systems for creating intelligent and adaptive game opponents within Unreal Engine.
+The goal is to design and implement AI behaviors that can react strategically to player actions, enhancing the gameplay experience and realism.

 ## Objectives
-- Implement AI decision-making systems inspired by real-world and game AI approaches.
+- Implement decision-making and movement behaviors for AI-controlled opponents.
-- Integrate AI behaviors within a game environment (potentially using Unreal Engine).
+- Use Unreal Engine tools such as Behavior Trees, Blackboards, and AI Controllers.
-- Evaluate agent performance and learning efficiency through simulation and testing.
+- Evaluate how different AI techniques affect gameplay difficulty and engagement.

 ## Tools & Technologies
-- **Python** – for AI logic, simulation, and data analysis.
+- **Unreal Engine 5** – for game environment and AI implementation.
-- **Unreal Engine** – for creating and testing gameplay environments.
+- **Blueprints and C++** – for scripting AI logic and game systems.
-- **GitHub** – for version control and collaboration.
+- **GitHub** – for version control and progress tracking.

 ## Current Progress
-- Created project repository.
+- Created project repository on GitHub.
-- Added initial Python file (`ai_agent.py`) for AI logic structure.
+- Set up initial Unreal Engine project structure.
-- Set up version control for iterative development.
+- Added README for documentation and progress tracking.

 ## Next Steps
-- Define the architecture for the AI agent (e.g., state machine, behavior tree, or reinforcement learning).
+- Design the basic game environment for AI testing.
-- Begin implementing basic movement or decision-making logic.
+- Implement AI Controller and Behavior Tree structure.
-- Integrate AI with a simple Unreal Engine prototype.
+- Begin testing simple patrol and chase behaviors.

 ## Author
 **Maximiliano Amaewhule**